traefik/plugindemo/readme.md

 To be recognized by Traefik Pilot, your repository must meet the following criteria:

 - The `traefik-plugin` topic must be set.
-- The `.traefik.yml` manifest must exit and be filled.
+- The `.traefik.yml` manifest must exist, and be filled with valid contents.

 If your repository fails to meet either of these prerequisites, Traefik Pilot will not see it.